WSUCptSCapstone-F23-S24/inst-aiassistedassignmentcompletion/Sprint_report_4.md

    * Our understanding of submitting queries to the database using the frontend we created with QT designer

 Here are changes we plan to implement in the next sprint:
-   * We want to start working on the Python middleware
+   * We plan to start working on developing the database
-   * Wa want to start working on developing the database
+   * We plan to start working on the Python middleware

 ### Non-AI Team
 Here's what went well: